clebert/cybernaut/docs/contributing/development.md

 npm install
 ```

-*Note: Please also install Docker.*
+*Note: Please also install Docker and make.*

 ## Watching the unit tests